Divorce in South Carolina (2026)

 Frequently Asked Questions

-What are the residency requirements to file for divorce in South Carolina?
+What are the residency requirements in South Carolina?

 Is South Carolina a community property or equitable distribution state?